anon-aadhaar/anon-aadhaar/packages/contracts/README.md

 # @anon-aadhaar/contracts

 This package contains the anon Aadhaar Verfier contract.
-You can import it directly in your Hardhat project, or use the alredy deployed contracts, to verify an Anon Aadhaar Proof.
+You can import it directly in your Hardhat project, or use the already deployed contracts, to verify an Anon Aadhaar Proof.

 ## 🛠 Install